basho/basho_docs/source/languages/en/riak/quickstart.md

 ## Create the Cluster

-You now have five nodes up and running, they are not yet connected to one another, i.e. they do not yet form a Riak [[cluster|Clusters]].
-And so the next step is to join the nodes together into a cohesive unity.
+Although you now have five nodes up and running, they are not yet connected to one another, i.e. they do not yet form a Riak [[cluster|Clusters]].
+The next step is to join the nodes together into a cohesive unity.
 You can do this using the `[[riak-admin|riak-admin Command Line]]` command interface.
 The `riak-admin` script, like the `riak` script used above, is found in the `bin` directory of each Riak node.

 This command will link `dev1` to `dev2`, `dev3`, `dev4`, and `dev5`: